MilesCranmer/BorrowChecker.jl/README.md

 - `@set x = value`: Assign a new value to an existing owned mutable variable

-### Property Access

-For owned values and references, property access follows these rules:

-- `@take x`: Extract the wrapped value of `x`, exiting the BorrowChecker.jl system and allowing direct access to the value. `x` loses ownership and can't be used after this.
-- `getproperty`/`setproperty!`: Ownership will be transferred when necessary, and errors will be thrown when determined by ownership rules.

 ### Loops

 - `@bind [:mut] for var in iter`: Create a loop over an iterable, binding each element to `var`.
 The original `iter` is marked as moved.
-- `@ref [:mut] for var in iter`: Create a loop over a bound iterable, generating references to each element.
+- `@ref lt for var in iter`: Create a loop over a bound iterable, generating references to each element.

 ### Disabling BorrowChecker